 But before you blow through your savings account in search of the fountain of youth in the supplement aisle, you should know not all of the claims about collagen are scientifically sound.
-It's true that collagen (a type of protein) is important for healthy skin, nails, hair and bones, but you may not need a supplement if your diet is already filled with healthy sources of protein.
+It's true that collagen is important for healthy skin, nails, hair and bones, but you may not need a collagen supplement if your diet is already filled with healthy sources of protein.

-Because it's a protein, collagen is made of amino acids.
+Because it's a protein, collagen is made up of amino acids.
 When proteins are broken down after you eat, the amino acids join an amino acid pool in the body and the body decides where those amino acids should go, and collagen works the same way.
-Collagen is high in three specific amino acids — proline, hydroxyproline and glycine — which are necessary for collagen synthesis in the body, per a November 2019 Cellular and Molecular Life Sciences study.
+Collagen is high in three specific amino acids — proline, hydroxyproline and glycine — which are necessary for collagen synthesis in the body, per a November 2019 study in Cellular and Molecular Life Sciences.

-So, if humans naturally produce so much collagen, why are so many trying to stave off aging with collagen powder in their coffee, baked goods and smoothies?
-We make less collagen as we age, so that makes our skin seem, well, droopy.
-Beyond age, there are additional factors that accelerate the process, including excessive exposure to sunlight, smoking and eating an unbalanced diet, according to October 2019 research in Nutrients.
+Because we make less collagen as we age, so that makes our skin seem, well, droopy.
+Beyond age, there are additional factors that accelerate the aging process, including excessive exposure to sunlight, smoking and eating an unbalanced diet, according to October 2019 research in Nutrients.

 In the study, researchers examined the effects of 2.5 grams of collagen peptides on 72 women, age 35 and older, against a placebo for three months.
-They found no side effects from the collagen and the results were significant: The women who took the collagen peptides reported more elasticity, more skin hydration, less roughness and better appearance.
+They found no collagen side effects and the results were significant: The women who took the collagen peptides reported more elasticity, more skin hydration, less roughness and better appearance.

-Furthermore, in a January 2019 systematic review of 11 studies in the Journal of Drugs in Dermatology, researchers found that collagen supplements improve wound healing and skin aging.
-Collagen also increased skin elasticity, hydration and collagen density, with no reported side effects.
+Even further, researchers found that collagen supplements improve wound healing and skin aging during a January 2019 systematic review of 11 studies in the Journal of Drugs in Dermatology.
+Collagen was shown to also increase skin elasticity, hydration and collagen density, with no reported side effects.
 Still, the studies were small, and additional research is needed to identify the proper doses of collagen supplements, the report concluded.

-To prevent osteoporosis or reduced bone mineral density, women are advised to get adequate amounts of calcium and vitamin D, as explained by the Mayo Clinic.
+To prevent osteoporosis or reduced bone loss, older adults are advised to get adequate amounts of calcium and vitamin D, as explained by the Mayo Clinic.
 Collagen may soon be added to that list, as research suggests it may have the benefit of improving bone mineral density.

-In a January 2018 study in Nutrients, 102 postmenopausal women completed a study with half receiving 5 grams of collagen peptides and half receiving a placebo.
-After 12 months, researchers saw significantly increased bone mineral density in the lumbar spine and femoral neck in the women taking collagen.
-The same was not seen in the women taking a placebo.
+For example, in a study of 102 postmenopausal people, half received 5 grams of collagen peptides and half received a placebo, per the January 2018 research in Nutrients.
+After 12 months, researchers saw significantly increased bone mineral density in the lumbar spine and femoral neck in the subjects taking collagen.
+The same was not seen in the people taking a placebo.